jbrisko/layer-calico/README.md

 # Calico Charm

+This fork is simply to add some options to the configuration within Juju as well as to update the version of Calico

 Calico is a new approach to virtual networking and network security for containers, VMs, and bare metal services, that provides a rich set of security enforcement capabilities running on top of a highly scalable and efficient virtual network fabric.